ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/private_key.md

 //True
 ```

+Note that it is easy to go from a **Bitcoin secret** to a **private key**.
+Recall that a Bitcoin secret is nothing but a private key but a representation in Base58Check of a private key, which is human-readable and often used in UI layer in Bitcoin system such as via wallet software.
+In the NBitcoin, a private key which is used in code is a data which is stored in a key object which is instantiated by a "new Key()" with, under the hood, also invoking RNGCryptoServiceProvider to generate a random data for a private key.
-Note that it is easy to go from **BitcoinSecret** to private **Key**.
-On the other hand, it is impossible to go from a Bitcoin Address to Public Key because the Bitcoin Address contains a hash of the Public Key, not the Public Key itself.
+On the other hand, it is impossible to go from a Bitcoin address to a public key because the Bitcoin address contains a hash of the public key, not the public key itself.

 Process this information by examining the similarities between these two codeblocks:

 ```cs